ZooTools/email-spell-checker/README.md

 ### Basic Example

 Using the library is easy.
-Import it, call `run` function with the email you want to validate, and get a suggestion.
+Import it, call the `run` function with the email you want to validate, and get a suggestion.

 ```js
 import emailSpellChecker from '@zootools/email-spell-checker';